shlizee/LyapunovAutoEncode/README.md

 The output of this step will be a single dictionary file containing all the LEs split into a training, validation, and test set.
 The name of this file will be [MODEL TYPE]_data_split_vfrac0.2.p.

+Calculating Lyapunov Exponents for these networks takes around ten seconds for the largest networks.
+For 20 evaluations, this should take just a few minutes.

 ### Step 3: Train Lyapunov AutoEncoder
 Once the LEs are calculated for all the models, we use an Autoencoder to project the LEs into a lower dimension and relate them to performance (as measured by validation loss).